A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: Appendix

 where since during averaging we conditioning on $\vx^0,\ldots,\vx^j$, terms involving $\vx^j$ should not appear in the equations for the fluctuations due to the form of \eqref{eq:discretecondgauss1}--\eqref{eq:discretecondgauss2}.
 We now turn our attention to the joint distribution of $(\vx^{j+1},\vy^{j+1})$, when conditioning on $\vx^{s},\ s\leq j$.
 During the proof of Theorem 13.6 of Liptser \& Shiryaev \cite{liptser2001statisticsII} it is proved via induction and the uniqueness of conditional characteristic functions \cite{yuan2016some} that the conditional joint distribution

-for sequences $\{(\vx^j,\vy^j)\}_{j=0,1,\ldots,J}$ governed by discrete-time systems in the form of \eqref{eq:discretecondgauss1}--\eqref{eq:discretecondgauss2}, is $\pp$-a.s.\ Gaussian, $\forall j=0,\ldots,J-1$ (after using the exchangeability property of jointly distributed Gaussian random vectors by virtue of Lemma \ref{lem:affinity}).
+for sequences $\{(\vx^j,\vy^j)\}_{j=0,1,\ldots,J}$ governed by discrete-time systems in the form of \eqref{eq:discretecondgauss1}--\eqref{eq:discretecondgauss2}, is $\pp$-a.s.\ Gaussian, $\forall j=0,\ldots,J-1$ (after using the exchangeability (in law) property of jointly distributed Gaussian random vectors by virtue of Lemma \ref{lem:affinity} and permutation matrices).
 We then aim to describe the mean and covariance matrix of this distribution.
 First, in light of \eqref{eq:discretecondgauss1}--\eqref{eq:discretecondgauss2}, \eqref{eq:condgaussianity}, and Lemma \ref{lem:affinity} (as to isolate the marginals), a bit of linear algebra provides the following marginalized conditionally Gaussian distributions:

-where $\pp\big(\vy^j\big|\vx^s,s\leq j\big)\overset{\d}{\sim}\mathcal{N}_l(\vm{f}^j,\mr{f}^j)$ by Theorem \ref{thm:condgaussianity}.
+where $\pp\big(\vy^j\big|\vx^s,s\leq j\big)\overset{\rmd}{\sim}\mathcal{N}_l(\vm{\nf}^j,\mr{\nf}^j)$ by Theorem \ref{thm:condgaussianity}.
 Note again how due to the nature of the EM discretization scheme being used, terms of order higher than $O(\dt)$ have been dropped in the Gaussian statistics appearing in \eqref{eq:cg1}--\eqref{eq:cg2}.
 As for the cross-covariance tensor, $\mathrm{Cov}\left(\vx^{j+1},\vy^{j+1}\big|\vx^{s},s\leq j\right):=\overline{\vx^{\prime,j+1}(\vy^{\prime,j+1})^\dagger}$, where the overline denotes taking the expectation when conditioned on the observations $\vx^0,\ldots,\vx^j$, we multiply \eqref{eq:discretefluc1} by the Hermitian transpose of \eqref{eq:discretefluc2} from the right, which gives